 This information came from a Parish magazine dated June 1919 and the following words were at the end of the article.
 'No one will forget what our brave mend have done for us.
 England is free through their sacrifice.
 Nothing that we can do can be an adequate recognition of their heroism.'

 It was erected in the early 1920s just after the end of the First World War.
 The cross actually gives the First World War dates as 1914 to 1919, this is because the Devonshire Regiment were still fighting on the Russian Front until 1919.
-The head of the cross was found on the corner of Mill Lane and used when the War Memorial was constructed.
-The original shaft that went with the old head was found in the garden of what is now Fairfax House, the shaft now leans against the church bell tower wall.
+Other stories/memories state the head of the cross was found on the corner of Mill Lane and the original shaft that went with the old head was found in the garden of what is now Fairfax House (Mr T. Wippells house), note that Mill Lane and Fairfax House are situated opposite each other separated only by Church Road.
+The shaft now leans against the church bell tower wall.
 It appears from old records that the old head and shaft once stood as a cross at one end of Mill Lane.

 The third village cross is a 15th-century granite boundary stone situated at the top of Little John's Cross Hill.
 It is quite hard to find as it is actually in someone's garden and only the top is visible from the lane.
 Most records show that it was placed to mark the estate of the Little John family and the cross was originally positioned on the main road frontage..

 A record shows that farmers and villagers would select a day and gather at the Alphington Cross and the Little John Cross.
 They would join hands and dance around the crosses to celebrate a bountiful harvest.